Low Voltage Work Is Critical Infrastructure

 Many companies treat low voltage cabling as an afterthought until something fails.
 Slow networks, dropped calls, camera outages, poor WiFi, undocumented cable closets, and unreliable conference room technology often trace back to one problem: the infrastructure was not planned, installed, labeled, tested, or documented properly.

 Cables & Chips has been working in New York City network environments since 1982.
-With nearly 40 years of field experience, our team understands the difference between simply running cable and building infrastructure that can support real business demands.
+Our team understands the difference between simply running cable and building infrastructure that can support real business demands.

 Our work supports offices, commercial spaces, secure facilities, government environments, Fortune 500 companies, server rooms, MDF/IDF closets, surveillance systems, access control, WiFi networks, A/V systems, VoIP systems, and the physical infrastructure businesses depend on every day.